TrellixVulnTeam/swahilipython_SCMU/Doc/library/multiprocessing.rst

    Although it is possible to store a pointer in shared memory remember that this will refer to a location in the address space of a specific process.
-   However, the pointer is quite likely to be invalid in the context of a second process and trying to dereference the pointer from the second process may cause a crash.
+   However, the pointer is quite likely to be invalid in the context of a second process and trying to dereference the pointer kutoka the second process may cause a crash.

 .. function:: RawArray(typecode_or_type, size_or_initializer)

-   Return a ctypes array allocated from shared memory.
+   Return a ctypes array allocated kutoka shared memory.

    *typecode_or_type* determines the type of the elements of the returned array: it is either a ctypes type or a one character typecode of the kind used by